Modernization is a continuous process.

 Organizations that want to migrate their systems to a new atmosphere require to undergo a lot of changes right from technical skills, managerial skills, and operational skills.
 As technology changes, companies need to adapt to new skills, new equipment, and new processes.
 This overall duration requires effective change management to avoid pitfalls.

-Modernization seems a daunting task for organizations who are already dealing with large old systems.
+Modernization seems a daunting task for organizations that are already dealing with large old systems.
 Modernization is a long and expensive process.
 It requires the readiness of the organization to handle any unforeseen circumstances during the whole process.

 It is not only about replacing old tools with modern tools.
 Sometimes, you are changing a whole system, a part of the system, a component, or a module.
-There are many issues to be addressed such as data duplication, process overlapping, temporary management of bridging systems and manage constant change.
+There are many issues to be addressed such as data duplication, process overlapping, temporary management of bridging systems, and managing constant change.
 Enterprises also need to evaluate performance and rigorously test the system to ensure the best user experience.

 As we have discussed earlier, modernization can be achieved in various ways.
 From where to start, what to change, and how to change are some of the key questions that must be aligned with business goals.
 Modernization must be performed incrementally to avoid risks and hefty costs associated with it.